andriniaina/andriniaina.github.io/_posts/2014-11-12-java-vs-net.markdown

 Other features that I don't miss in C#:

 **Checked exceptions**
 : Controversial.
-Language honesty is therotically a good thing but in this case I think that most rookie devs end up writing:
+Language honesty is therotically a good thing but in this case I observed that most rookie devs end up writing:

 ```java